Sharkula347/Project_BaseX/README.md

 ## Details
 Programming language: Python 3.9

+This software can encode all bytes-like objects (for example: files).
+Also it provides to choose encoding of encoded text and alphabet (from availabe alphabets in module or custom).
+Encoded file with new encoded name saves in the same dir where placed source file.

+## Calculations
-The length of outer text depends on the length of choosen alphabet.
+The growing % of outer text depends on the length of choosen alphabet.
 You can predict % of growing size by following formula:

 `% = 8/log[2](N) - 1`, where N - length of choosen alphabet, 8 - bits in byte.